Where should you invest your money? This is one of the most popular questions for anyone new to the investment world.

 1. Fixed deposit (FD):

 This is a low risk and low return investment.
 You can expect a return of 6-8% per annum by investing in FDs.
-The capital invested in FDs are considered to be safe if you do not count inflation and taxes.
+The capital invested in FDs is considered to be safe if you do not count inflation and taxes.

 Investing in the stock market involves high risk and high returns.
 You can expect a return of 15-20% per annum by investing in stocks.